Nüdi Qiying Zhuan: Plot summary

-The story is set in seventh- and eighth-century China during the reign of Wu Zetian, the only woman in Chinese history to rule as the emperor of China after usurping power from the House of Li, the imperial clan of the Tang dynasty.
+The story is set in seventh- and eighth-century China during the reign of Wu Zetian, the only woman in Chinese history to rule as the emperor of China after usurping power from the ruling House of Li of the Tang dynasty.

-Zhangsun Junliang, a swordsman and former official, raises and trains Shangguan Wan'er in martial arts to prepare her for avenging her grandfather, who had been falsely accused of treason and executed for opposing Wu Zetian.
-However, when a grown-up Shangguan Wan'er finally meets Wu Zetian, she gives up her quest for vengeance and chooses to serve in the empress's court.
+Zhangsun Junliang, a highly-skilled swordsman, raises and trains Shangguan Wan'er in swordsmanship to prepare her for avenging her grandfather, who had been falsely accused of treason and executed for opposing Wu Zetian.
+Years later, when a grown-up Shangguan Wan'er finally meets Wu Zetian, she gives up her quest for vengeance and instead chooses to serve in Wu Zetian's court.

 Li Yi, a member of the House of Li, had fled the palace after Wu Zetian's rise to power.
-Years later, after failing to overthrow Wu Zetian, he encounters Wu Xuanshuang, the empress's niece who is enamoured with him.
-Torn between loyalty and affection, Li Yi's moral struggle deepens when he learns that his childhood friend Shangguan Wan'er now serves his enemy.
+Years later, after failing to overthrow Wu Zetian, he encounters Wu Zetian's niece, Wu Xuanshuang, who is enamoured with him.
+Torn between loyalty and affection, Li Yi's moral struggle deepens when he learns that his childhood friend, Shangguan Wan'er, now serves his enemy.

-After a failed attempt on Wu Zetian's life, Li Yi escapes with help from Zhangsun Junliang and his daughter Zhangsun Bi, whom he later marries.
-They settle in Mount Heaven, where they have a son Li Ximin.
+After a failed attempt on Wu Zetian's life, Li Yi escapes with help from Zhangsun Junliang and his daughter, Zhangsun Bi.
+Li Yi marries Zhangsun Bi and they settle in Mount Heaven, where they have a son, Li Ximin.

-Seven years later, Li Yi gets involved in a power struggle when Wu Zetian's nephew Wu Chengsi conspires with the Göktürks to seize the succession to his aunt's throne.
-After Li Ximin is kidnapped, Li Yi joins forces with Wu Xuanshuang to rescue him, only to lose Zhangsun Bi, who dies from poisoning while pregnant.
+Seven years later, Li Yi gets involved in a power struggle when Wu Zetian's nephew, Wu Chengsi, conspires with the Göktürks to seize the succession to his aunt's throne.
+After Li Ximin is kidnapped by the Göktürks, Li Yi joins forces with Wu Xuanshuang to rescue him, only to lose Zhangsun Bi, who dies from poisoning while pregnant.
 Grieving, Li Yi returns to the capital and exposes Wu Chengsi's treachery.

-During this time, Wu Zetian decides against making Wu Chengsi crown prince.
-In a final confrontation, Li Yi is poisoned to death by Wu Zetian's daughter Princess Taiping.
+During this time, Wu Zetian has decided against making Wu Chengsi the crown prince.
+In a final confrontation, Li Yi is poisoned to death by Princess Taiping, Wu Zetian's daughter.
 Shangguan Wan'er marries Wu Zetian's son Li Xian, while Wu Xuanshuang chooses to dedicate the rest of her life to raising the orphaned Li Ximin.